alexs2112/University-Notes/GRST357/15 - Ovid, Met. 3.md

 ### Pentheus
  - Pentheus, king of Thebes, scorns Tiresias and the gods (particularly Bacchus)
  - Tiresias prophesizes that Pentheus must honor Bacchus or he will be ripped limb from limb
- - Bacchus arrives in Thebes, greeted by wirshippers, Pentheus continues to insult the god
+ - Bacchus arrives in Thebes, greeted by worshippers, Pentheus continues to insult the god
  - Pentheus' men bring him a man they seized named Acoetes, Acoetes tells Pentheus his story

 ### Acoetes